sncrwf/workshops/labs/telework-201_vancouver/06-Survey.md

 </a>
  </div>
 <br/>
-Obrigado por dedicar seu tempo para ajudar a aprimorar a experiência do workshop Telework 201.
+Obrigado por dedicar seu tempo para ajudar a aprimorar a experiência do nosso workshop.